What are the Minsk agreements?

 German chancellor Olaf Scholz is due to meet with Ukrainian president Volodymyr Zelensky and with Mr Putin this week in the hope of forging a breakthrough in the quest for peace.

-Last week, UK foreign secretary Liz Truss flew out to Moscow to meet with her Kremlin counterpart, Sergei Lavrov, with the aiming of persuading the Russians to drop the “Cold War rhetoric” and caution that a bloody conflict would prove “disastrous” for both sides.
+Last week, Ms Truss flew out to Moscow to meet with her Kremlin counterpart, Sergey Lavrov, with the aiming of persuading the Russians to drop the “Cold War rhetoric” and caution that a bloody conflict would prove “disastrous” for both sides.

 British prime minister Boris Johnson meanwhile visited Poland after placing an additional 1,000 British soldiers on standby to be posted to the country in the interest of bolstering Nato’s presence in Eastern Europe should a war erupt, with Russian forces on manoeuvres in Belarus and its warships circling in the Black Sea.